Dr Stella Compton Dickinson

 · Fellow of The Royal Society of Arts.

-· PhD Anglia Ruskin University with the Health Economics Department, Institute of Psychiatry, Psychology and Neuroscience
+· PhD awarded by Anglia Ruskin University, Cambridge in collaboration with the Health Economics Department, Institute of Psychiatry, Psychology and Neuroscience

 · MSc Mental Health Studies; Guys' and St Thomas' Medical School, Kings College London